Healthdirect Free Australian health advice you can count on.

 Diet

-Immediately after surgery you may need to eat less and more often, but you should gradually build up to 3 meals a day.
-This helps you to regain more predictable bowel movements.
+Immediately after surgery, you may need to eat less and more often, but you should gradually build up what you are eating and how much.
+This helps you to regain more predictable bowel movements and allow you to learn how often and when you will need to change your bag.

-Try to maintain a well-balanced diet while including your favourite foods.
-Chew your food properly so that your digestive system has less work to do later on.
-You may want to avoid certain foods that are difficult to digest, such as peanuts.
+Try to maintain a well-balanced diet.
+Chew your food properly and don’t eat large amounts of food at one time.
+You may want to avoid certain foods that are difficult to digest and may cause blockages, such as nuts, fruit and vegetable skins and corn.

 Odour and wind

-Some foods may produce more wind (flatulence, or 'gas') than others.
-If this bothers you, cut down on those foods.
-Beer is fine in moderation but may produce wind and make your stoma output more watery.
+Some foods may produce more wind (flatulence or 'gas') than others.
+If this bothers you, consider cutting down on those foods.

 Sport and exercise